glpi-project/docdev/source/plugins/massiveactions.rst

 Massive Actions
 ---------------

-Plugins can use the core's `massive actions <http://glpi-developer-documentation.readthedocs.io/en/master/devapi/massiveactions.html>`_ for its own itemtypes.
+Plugins can use the core's :doc:`massive actions <../devapi/massiveactions>` for its own itemtypes.

 They just need to aditionnaly define a hook in their init function (setup.php):